Loading...

 Staying active – we are all recommended to take at least 150 mins of exercise a week including strength and balance exercises twice a week.
 For more information, see the Physical Activity Benefits for Adults and Older Adults leaflet.
 There are lots of health benefits that come from doing this including reducing the risk of falls.

 You can look here for strength and balance exercises suitable for doing at home.
+The Super 6 Balance Challenge also has a range of six exercises that can help improve your balance.

 These exercise and activity options can help you stay active and reduce your risk of falls.
 They are available in Edinburgh.